 The Irish Society was the body instituted by the common council of the City of London in 1610 to manage the property acquired by the City as a collective undertaker in the Ulster Plantation scheme of the area renamed in 1613 the county of Londonderry.
-Relations between the society and the bishop of Derry during the seventeenth century were characterized by chronic controversies
+Relations between the society and the bishop of Derry during the seventeenth century were characterized by chronic controversies over fisheries and lands on the west bank of the Foyle.
+This volume continues the story from 1670, and culminates under Bishop King (1690-1703) in a constitutional collision between the Irish and the English house of Lords (1697-1700).

 The documents here printed illustrate in unusual detail the civil and ecclesiastical administration and the economic and social life of the Foyle-Bann region, as well as providing a wealth of detail about seventeenth-century fishery practice.

-Volume I of this collection is out of print.
+ISBN 978-1-906865-07-8, xix + 580 pp, €35, 1983 Volume I of this collection is out of print.